dotnet/docs/docs/devops/dotnet-cli-and-continuous-integration.md

 You can configure [Travis CI](https://travis-ci.org/) to install the .NET SDK using the `csharp` language and the `dotnet` key.
 For more information, see the official Travis CI docs on [Building a C#, F#, or Visual Basic Project](https://docs.travis-ci.com/user/languages/csharp/).
 Note as you access the Travis CI information that the community-maintained `language: csharp` language identifier works for all .NET languages, including F#, and Mono.

-Travis CI runs both macOS and Linux jobs in a *build matrix*, where you specify a combination of runtime, environment, and exclusions/inclusions to cover your build combinations for your app.
+Travis CI runs both macOS and Linux jobs in a *build matrix*, where you specify a combination of runtime, environment, and exclusions/inclusions to cover the build combinations for your app.
 For more information, see the [Customizing the Build](https://docs.travis-ci.com/user/customizing-the-build) article in the Travis CI documentation.
-The MSBuild-based tools include the LTS and Current runtimes in the package; so by installing the SDK, you receive everything you need to build.
+The MSBuild-based tools include the long-term support (LTS) and standard-term support (STS) runtimes in the package; so by installing the SDK, you receive everything you need to build.

 ### AppVeyor